At-A-Glance

 SUS & NPS

 The average System Usability Scale (SUS) score was 79.9, indicating a strong overall perception of usability.
-Additionally, the Net Promoter Score (NPS) averaged 8.4, suggesting that most users would recommend the website.
-However, individual scores varied due to difficulties with navigation — particularly during tasks involving merchandise and player stats.
-These issues affected how confident users felt while completing tasks and influenced their willingness to promote the experience to others.
+The Net Promoter Score (NPS) averaged 8.4, suggesting most users would recommend the website.
+However, scores varied due to navigation difficulties, particularly in merchandise and stats-related tasks.
+These issues affected users’ confidence and overall impressions.

 Usability Test Results